 Williams was born into slavery in Independence, Missouri in 1842.
 She worked as a house slave for William Johnson, a wealthy planter in Jefferson City, Missouri until his death.
 Shortly after the Civil War broke out she was freed by Union soldiers and soon went to work for the Federal Army as a paid servant.
 While working in this capacity, she served Colonel Thomas Hart Benton while he was in Little Rock, Arkansas as well as General Philip Sheridan and his staff, experiencing military life first hand.
 Sheridan brought her with him to Washington to serve as a cook and laundress.

-While traveling with them, she witnessed the Shenandoah Valley raids in Virginia, and afterwards continued to travel with them to Iowa, St. Louis, New Orleans, Savannah, and Macon.
+While traveling with them, she witnessed the Shenandoah Valley raids in Virginia, and afterward continued to travel with them to Iowa, St. Louis, Missouri, New Orleans, Lousiana, and Savannah and Macon, Georgia.

 It did however, take a toll on her and seemingly her health was suffering, as she was recorded as being in four different hospitals on five separate occasions.
 Amazingly, during these various hospitalizations, it was never discovered that she was female.